Internet in Azerbaijan: Internet penetration and Internet Service Providers (ISPs)

 During the Soviet era, Azerbaijan was a major center for IT development, especially regarding process control systems.
 This legacy left the country with a reasonably large and well-developed technical infrastructure, including several research institutes and a political leadership savvy about the importance of the ICT sector.
 Internet development is following the pattern typical of many developing countries, with access centered on major cities, particularly the capital city, Baku.
-Overall Internet penetration is rising as a result of the support of the government's ICT strategy as well as the large Azerbaijani diaspora, for whom the Internet is increasingly an important channel for maintaining contact with their homeland.
 The number of Internet users has grown over the last several years to 3.7 million users, or 44 percent of the population, as of June 2010, estimated by the International Telecommunication Union.

 Many Azerbaijanis access the Internet from shared connections, such as their place of work or study, or from Internet cafés (with the latter providing access for 19 percent of users in 2007).
 The rate of ownership of computers is low (2.4 units per 100 inhabitants), and Internet usage in homes is moderate, accounting for 41.6 percent of the total usage for 2007, up from 36.4 percent in 2006.
 For connectivity, some individual subscribers rely on mobile telephony, though access remains expensive, with most using dial-up services as their primary means.
 Official survey results for 2007 indicate that economic and educational barriers are the main contributing factors for these low figures, with 31.4 percent blaming the high cost of computer equipment and 21.8 percent indicating a lack of necessary skills.

-The Ministry of Communications and Information Technologies (MCIT), together with the Ministry of Education, Microsoft, and Hewlett Packard, has started the pilot stage of the National PC Initiative.
-This program aims to provide conditions for a rapid increase of PC penetration rates and e-society development.
-The state-backed Program on Information of the Education System (2008–2012) plans to provide Internet connectivity to all schools of Azerbaijan.
-Currently, more than 200 secondary schools have been connected to the Internet via ADSL.